joernhees/docker-virtuoso/README.md

 You can override the virtuoso.ini NumberOfBuffers, MaxDirtyBuffers and MaxDirtyBuffers by setting environment variables like in the following.
-If you only specify NumberOfBuffers the other will be computed according to the recommendations by OpenLink.
+If you only specify NumberOfBuffers the others will be computed according to the recommendations by OpenLink.
 The recommended NumberOfBuffers per GB of RAM is 85000, so to use 8 GB do the following: